elanetto/Portfolio-2/README.md

-PS: This is a plcaholder ReadMe to get started.
+PS: This is a placeholder ReadMe to get started.
 The readme here is a copy-paste from my old Portfolio:

 # My Portfolio